moderndatacompany/dataos.info/docs/resources/workflow.md

 <aside style="background-color:#FFE5CC; padding:15px; border-radius:5px;">
-📖 Best Practice: It is part of the best practice to add relevant `description` and `tags` for your workflow.
+📖 <i>Best Practice:</i> It is part of the best practice to add relevant `description` and `tags` for your workflow.
 While `description` helps to determine what the workflow will help you accomplish, `tags` can help in faster searching in Metis and Operations.
 </aside>